J-Champagne/TestAzure/README.md

 ## Information
 Node is required to run this application.
-Simply type `npm start` from root.
+Simply type `npm install` followed by `npm start` in the root folder.
 A browser window should open to localhost and the game will be playable.

 This game was made by following a tutorial offered by the official website of React. https://reactjs.org/tutorial/tutorial.html